 Clearly, \rf{magneticinteqstatic} and \rf{electricinteqstatic} are respectively the integral non-abelian magnetic and electric Gauss laws for Yang-Mills theory.
-On the left hand side we have respectively the non-abelian magnetic and electric fluxes through the two dimensional sphere $S^2_{\infty , t}$ at spatial infinity.
-On the right hand side we have respectively the volume integral of the densities of magnetic and electric charges over the whole space $\IR^3_{t}$.
+On the left-hand side, we have, respectively, the non-abelian magnetic and electric fluxes through the two-dimensional sphere $S^2_{\infty , t}$ at spatial infinity.
+On the right-hand side, we have respectively the volume integral of the densities of magnetic and electric charges over the whole space $\IR^3_{t}$.

 Therefore, $\rho_{\rm mag.}$ and $\rho_G$ are respectively the magnetic and electric charge densities associated to the Yang-Mills gauge fields (gluons).
-Note, however, that they are not local on space-time, but instead defined on the loops parametrerized by $\sigma$.
+Note, however, that they are not local in space-time, but instead defined on the loops parameterized by $\sigma$.
 Indeed, $\rho_{\rm mag.}$ and $\rho_G$ are built out of the fluxes $\mathfrak{e}_{\tau/\zeta}\(\sigma\)$ and $\mathfrak{b}_{\tau/\zeta}\(\sigma\)$, defined in \rf{ebfrakdef}, and those are non-local quantities on space-time.
 So, $\rho_{\rm mag.}$ and $\rho_G$ are local densities on the loop space ${\cal L}^{(1)}$ \rf{loopspace}, of maps from the circle $S^1$ to the space-time $M$, based at the reference point $x_R$.
 So, we are inclined to interpret the sources of the non-abelian magnetic and electric fields as arranged on loops.
 That resembles the rings of glue of \cite{polyakovring}.
-However, in our formulation the rings are not the Wilson loops, but instead the quantities $\rho_{\rm mag.}$ and $\rho_G$, which are defined on the loops.
-Note in addition, that all the quantities are conjugated by the Wilson line, and so they transform globally under local gauge transformations (see \rf{globalfefbtransf}).
+However, in our formulation, the rings are not the Wilson loops, but instead the quantities $\rho_{\rm mag.}$ and $\rho_G$, which are defined on the loops.
+Note in addition that all the quantities are conjugated by the Wilson line, and so they transform globally under local gauge transformations (see \rf{globalfefbtransf}).